adrien2p/medusa-plugins/packages/medusa-plugin-sentry-ui/README.md

 ## Description

-Thie spackage provides a set of component to have a sentry dashboard right into your admin and be able to get an overview of what is happening without having to leave your admin.
+This package provides a set of components to have a Sentry dashboard right within your admin interface, allowing you to get an overview of what is happening without needing to leave your admin panel.

-JavaScript Error and Performance Monitoring
-Resolve JavaScript errors with max efficiency, not max effort.
-Get actionable insights to resolve JavaScript performance issues with the ability to track, debug, and resolve JavaScript errors across platforms.
+It also provides JavaScript error and performance monitoring, helping you resolve JavaScript errors with maximum efficiency rather than maximum effort.
+You can obtain actionable insights to resolve JavaScript performance issues and track, debug, and fix JavaScript errors across different platforms.

 ## Getting started

 > ### Requirements
-> Your server need to have installed `medusa-plugin-sentry` before being able to use that library
+> To use this library, the `medusa-plugin-sentry` needs to be installed on your server
-> as the data are comsumed from that plugin.
+> as it is responsible for providing the necessary data.

-First of all, you need to install the plugin as follow `yarn add medusa-plugnin-sentry-ui`
+First of all, you need to install the plugin as follows: `yarn add medusa-plugin-sentry-ui`

+To set up the Sentry dashboard in your Medusa admin interface, follow these steps:

-For the simple uasge you can open the file `src/pages/a.js` and add the following component above the `Routes` component
+Open the `src/pages/a.js` file and add the following component above the `Routes`:
 ```javascript
 import { medusaUrl } from "../services/config"
 import { Sentry } from "medusa-plugin-sentry-ui"